The National Cyber Security Centre (NCSC), a part of GCHQ, is the UK’s technical authority for cyber threats.

 I am hugely excited to lead this team and take the NCSC on the next stage of its journey.
 Throughout this Review, the real-world impact being driven by our expertise to the benefit of the UK is evident.
 As NCSC has done since its inception, we will continue to adapt and innovate to drive the UK’s cyber resilience, not only in the coming year but for the rest of this decade and beyond.

 Lindy Cameron became the NCSC’s second Chief Executive Officer in October 2020 replacing Ciaran Martin.
 Ciaran helped to set up the NCSC and acted as CEO from its inception in 2016, after having previously acted as the GCHQ Board Member responsible for cyber security since 2013.
 On leaving the NCSC, Ciaran has taken up an appointment as a Professor of Practice in Public Management, based at the Blavatnik School of Government at Oxford University.
-Lindy joins the NCSC with over two decades of experience in national security policy and crisis management, serving the Government at home and overseas, most recently as Director-General at the Northern Ireland Office.
+Lindy joins the NCSC with over two decades of experience in national security policy and crisis management, serving the Government at home and overseas, most recently as Director-General at the Northern Ireland Office.“The world changed in 2020 and so did the balance of threats we are seeing.
+As this Review shows, the expertise of the NCSC, as part of GCHQ, has been invaluable in keeping the country safe: enabling us to defend our democracy, counter high levels of malicious state and criminal activity, and protect against those who have tried to exploit the pandemic.
+The years ahead are likely to be just as challenging, but I am confident that in the NCSC we have developed the capabilities, relationships and approaches to keep the UK at the forefront of global cyber security.”Jeremy Fleming, Director GCHQ

 Much of the NCSC’s work this year revolved around the coronavirus outbreak, which required a government-wide response.
 The NCSC’s multi-faceted role included giving advice to an increasingly digitally active and dependent public, fixing vulnerabilities and responding to threats emanating from the pandemic.